ppy/osu-wiki/wiki/Gameplay/Hit_object/Spinner/en.md

 The player is rewarded with `100` score for every full revolution spun around a spinner. <!-- TODO: verify --> After clearing the spinner, every full revolution thereafter rewards `1000` additional score, referred to as `Bonus Score`.
 The player still receives the `100` score for every revolution, even after a spinner's clearing, totalling `1100` score.

 In order to complete a spinner, the game calculates the required `180` degrees rotations based on the beatmap's [OD](/wiki/Beatmap/Overall_difficulty) and the spinner's length.
-The rotationrequirement is calculated as follows:
+The `rotationRequirement` is calculated as follows:

 ```
 rotationRequirement = floor( SpinnerLength / 1000 * ( OD <= 5: (  OD * 0.4 + 3 )